Samsung SDI: Plants

 As of October 2023, the company operates two battery cell plants in South Korea and four overseas battery cell plants in the United States, China, Hungary and Malaysia.

-Cooperations

-Hyundai Motor

-The company will supply square batteries for Hyundai Motor electric vehicles from 2026 to 2032.

 Rugby Union

-Samsung SDI had a rugby union team that played in the Korea Rugby League, the top division in Korea, from its formation in 2003 to 2014.
-Winning the competition 4 times.
+Samsung SDI's rugby union team played in the Korea Rugby League, the top division in Korea, from its formation in 2003 to 2014.
+It won the championship 4 times.